nbschool/ecommerce_api/docs/source/dev_guide/create_resources.rst

 `profile`, `orders` etc, is as simple as importing ``auth`` from :mod:`auth` module and using the ``@auth.login_required`` decorator on the desired resource method (i.e. `GET`).

-The currently authorized user can be found in :any:`auth.current_user`
+The currently authorized user can be found in :any:`Auth.current_user`

 Assuming that we added a Relationship to ``MyModel``, pointing to a ``User`` model, we can then do